apache/cassandra-sidecar/CONTRIBUTING.md

 internal worker thread pool has 20 threads by default.
 Do not use this thread pool directly, use the worker thread pool instead.

+#### ExecutorPools

+It manages worker pools to schedule and execute _blocking_ tasks on dedicated threadpools to avoid blocking netty eventloop.
+It is a facade to handle one-off and periodic blocking execution.

+It exposes 2 worker pools.
+The `service` worker pool is for short-lived tasks, which should not occupy a thread for too long.
+Typically, those tasks are client-facing, triggered by the http requests.
+The `internal` worker pool is for internal background tasks.
+Those tasks can live longer and potentially get queued up if prior tasks take a longer duration.
+In other words, they are not time sensitive.

+The `service` worker pool has the name `sidecar-worker-pool`.

+The `internal` worker pool has the name `sidecar-internal-worker-pool`.

 ### <a href="timers"></a>One-shot Timers and Periodic Timers

 Use vertx APIs to set one-shot timers and periodic timers.
 If you need to execute a one-time operation in the future,